I have an obsession with lighting.

 I took Friday off since Hub was off clamping for the weekend with his drinking buddies and yet still barely made a dent in my yard to-do list.
 I blame this on the fact that future SiL (sis-in-law) was in town as well, so I felt obligated to entertain her to some extent: so I put her ass to work in my yard.
 Unfortunately, SiL has mad allergies, so after only 20 minutes or so of weed pulling, had a good excuse to not help me with my yard work anymore.
 She made a valiant effort, however.

-1. make a trellis for the peas
+Here's my list:1. make a trellis for the peas

-4. clean out shed and move it where blackberry bush was
+4. clean out shed and move it where blackberry bush was6. move compost bin away from house and turn it

 7. figure out what kind of ground cover to fill parking space with, then cover it